VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 one seat type, and then publish the conference using the **Conference.Web.Admin** site.

-After you have published the conference you will then be able to use the site to order seats and use the simulated the payment process using the **Conference.Web** site.
+After you have published the conference, you will then be able to use the site to order seats and use the simulated the payment process using the **Conference.Web** site.

 The following sections describe how to run the RI using in the different scenarios.